glory-violet/Deploying-Node.js-App-on-AWS-Elastic-Beanstalk-with-ALB-Nginx-and-ELB-Log-Generation/README.md

 # Project - Execution:
 ## Phase-1
-#### Phase-1 of the project focuses on setting up asimple Node.js (Express.js) application that responds with "Hello World" to a POST request on the local machine and preparing it for deployment by compressing it into a zipped file.
+#### Phase-1 of the project focuses on setting up a simple Node.js (Express.js) application that responds with "Hello World" to a POST request on the local machine and preparing it for deployment by compressing it into a zipped file.
 Here's an explanation of each step:
 #### Step-1.1 - Create a folder to store your application packages.
 Example: "Express-app-dev"
 #### Step-1.2 - Run npm [init -y] to create a basic "package.json" file.
 #### Step-1.3 - Create a "server.js" file and paste the provided Node.js application code.
 (Copy & paste the below code in the server.js file):